The Converse of the Real Orthogonal Holant Theorem: Domain Induction: The Proof of

 \section{Domain Induction: The Proof of \autoref{thm:result}}

-The following definition and its applications below borrow a simple but powerful idea of Shao and Cai \cite[Section 8.2]{shao}: isolating all vertices of an $\fc \cup \{F\}$-grid $\Omega$ assigned $F$, the rest of $\Omega$ is an $\fc$-gadget.
-If adding certain $F$ to $\fc$ and $G$ to $\gc$ simplifies the proof of ortho-equivalence, we use the subgadget perspective to obtain Holant-indistinguishability of $\fc\cup\{F\}$ and $\gc\cup\{G\}$ from the Holant-indistinguishability of $\fc$ and $\gc$. \begin{definition}[Subgadget, $\overline{\vk}$] Let $\vj$ be a gadget.
+The following definition and its applications below borrow a simple but powerful idea of Shao and Cai \cite[Section 8.2]{shao}: isolating all vertices of an $\fc \cup \{F\}$-grid $\Omega$ assigned $F$, the rest of $\Omega$ is an $\fc$-gadget. \begin{definition}[Subgadget, $\overline{\vk}$] Let $\vj$ be a gadget.
 A \emph{subgadget} $\vk \subset \vj$ induced by a subset $U \subset V(\vj)$ of vertices of $\vj$ is a gadget composed of the vertices in $U$ and \emph{all} of their incident edges: internal edges of $\vj$ incident to exactly one vertex in $U$ become new dangling edges of $\vk$.
-For any $\vk \subset \vj$, there is a unique (up to left/right dangling edge pivoting) $\overline{\vk} \subset\vj$, induced by $V(J) \setminus U$, called the \emph{complement} of $\vk$, such that, upon reconnecting the new dangling edges of $\vk$ and $\overline{\vk}$, we recover $\vj$.
+For any $\vk \subset \vj$, there is a unique (up to left/right dangling edge pivoting) $\overline{\vk} \subset\vj$, induced by $V(\vj) \setminus U$, called the \emph{complement} of $\vk$, such that, upon reconnecting the new dangling edges of $\vk$ and $\overline{\vk}$, we recover $\vj$.

 We often take $\vj$ to be a signature grid (0-ary gadget) $\Omega$, in which case $\Omega = \left\langle \vk,\overline{\vk} \right\rangle$. \end{definition}